401-advanced-javascript-Rashid/data-structures-and-algorithms/README.md

 ## Author: Rashid-Alsawalqa

-# Code Challenge // Stacks and Queues
+# Code Challenge // Queue With Stacks

 Stacks.
 A stack is a container of objects that are inserted and removed according to the last-in first-out (LIFO) principle. ...
 A stack is a limited access data structure - elements can be added and removed from the stack only at the top. push adds an item to the top of the stack, pop removes the item from the top.